lab64makerspace/intro2PCBdesign/Overview & Details/README.md

   * If the board is simple this goes quickly, if it is more complex we go through "board bring-up".
 * see if it meets the functional requirements

-We'll do our best to arrange the schedule so we can get the most experience fro our time together.
+We'll do our best to arrange the schedule so we can get the most experience from our time together.

 ## FAQs